RunielN597/faerieringgames/content/games/battle_for_the_grove/rules.md

 ## Object

-- Control At least 2 of the 3 Magic Circle Tokens when your turn starts.
+- Control at least 2 of the 3 Magic Circle Tokens when your turn starts.

 ### Setup